tgulacsi/bais/README.md

-# bais
+# ByteArrayInString

-Go implemenation of ByteArrayInString
+## Go implemenation of ByteArrayInString

 Encodes and decodes BAIS (Byte Array In String) encoding, which preserves runs of ASCII characters unchanged.
 This encoding is